What is TaskGarden?

 How much would you give never to have to deal with permissions issues again?

 TaskGarden allows you to segment your tasks so that you can run different tasks under different user accounts.
-It's like impersonation but it works 100%.
-Because each task gets a dedicated process there are no unhappy second class citizens like there are using traditional impersonation.
+It is like impersonation but it works 100%, because each task gets a dedicated process there are no unhappy second class citizens like there are using traditional impersonation.

 If you have three lines of code that need to be called from ASP.NET as 'Bill Gates' then you can really do this.
-You're not going to get conflicts between the main thread and your subsidiary thread.
-You're not suddenly going to lose your impersonation token because your code has been spawned into a new thread.
+You are not going to get conflicts between the main thread and your subsidiary thread.
+You are not suddenly going to lose your impersonation token because your code has been spawned into a new thread.

 Make Your Solutions More Scalable